Reduce, Reuse, Recycle information:

-Appliances are collected during the Recyclerama event in April.
+The county offers one appliance collection event a year.
 Many companies have a “take back” program when purchasing new appliances where they will take old appliances when delivering new.
-Items that contain Freon must be tagged that the Freon has been removed before they taken to a scrap metal yard.
-Freon removal is available for free during Recyclerama.
+Items that contain Freon must be tagged that the Freon has been removed before they are taken to a scrap metal yard.
+Freon removal is available for free during the county event.

 How do I get rid of my used television?

-Televisions may be recycled during Recyclerama in April.
+Televisions may be recycled during county electronics collections.
+Please visit our events page for upcoming collections.
 The Solid Waste Program collaborates with the City of Battle Creek and provides an additional electronics collection in August.
 Best Buy is no longer accepting old televisions for free.

 How do I get rid of my old computer?

-Computers may be recycled during Recyclerama in April.
+Computers may be recycled during county electronics collections.
+Visit the events page for upcoming collections.
 The Solid Waste Program collaborates with the City of Battle Creek and provides an additional electronics collection in August.
 Check with retailers to see what is covered through their recycling program.
 Some programs may accept computers or laptops, but may not accept CRT style monitors.